A property of Absolute Minimizers in $L^\infty$ Calculus of Variations and of solutions of the Aronsson-Euler equation: Introduction

 for all $v$ in $W^{1,\infty}(V)\cap\C(\bV)$ such that $u=v$ on $\pV$. \end{defn} Absolute minimizers are also well known because they satisfy (in the sense of viscosity) the natural necessary condition for minimisation which is, in this case, known as Aronsson-Euler equation and reads as follows

 The most well-known among the Aronsson-Euler equations is certainly the $\infty$-Laplacian equation

 which is associated to the Hamiltonian $\frac{|Du|^2}{2}$.

 The Aronsson-Euler equation was first discovered by Aronsson in \cite{Aro1965,Aro1966,Aro1967,Aro1968} as necessary condition for absolute minimality.
 Derivation and sufficiency are discussed in several papers, see, for example, \cite{AroCraJuu2004,crandall2009derivation,Cra2003,CraEvaGar2001,yu2006variational}.
 Existence, uniqueness and regularity of solutions had in the last two decades a tumultuous development.
 A partial view is given by \cite{ CraEvaGar2001}.
-We are not mentioning here the game theoretic, probabilistic, averaging point of view which has, more recently, gained popularity.
+There is also a game theoretic, probabilistic, averaging point of view which has, more recently, gained popularity.
+We will not consider that approach here although it deserves attention for many aspects.
+The vectorial and higher order case are more difficult and for a starting point we may refer to \cite{BarJenWan2001, kat2020, kat2018}.